 Lower limb aerobic exercises (uses large muscle mass):

-- Walking training for all patients.
+- Walking training for all patients (over-ground or treadmill).

 - Stationary cycling training if possible.

 For patients with severe dyspnoea, fixing the shoulder girdle by using a wheeled walker (rollator) for walking training or when using a stationary cycle for cycle training allows: